 This ends our second installment of Finding a Perfect Wedding Photographer.
 Tune in next week to where we talk about meeting with potential photographers, what to ask and look for, and how to make your final decision!

 Thanks again from all of us at Nirvana Photography Studios.
-Until next week!
+Until next time!